 Example of Artwork mock-up (not true to scale).
 Must be modified to accurately reflect the content of the product.
+Suppliers may be asked to add a pictogram and description of the main ingredient variant and its flavour.

 Useful Resources